Chicago, Rock Island and Pacific Railroad: The Rock Island's last attempt to survive

 Now set free and adrift, both operationally and financially, the Rock Island assessed its options.
 It hired a new president and CEO, John W. Ingram, a former Federal Railway Administration (FRA) official.
 Ingram quickly sought to improve efficiency and sought FRA loans for the rebuild of the line, but finances caught up with the Rock Island all too quickly.
 With only $300 of cash on hand, on March 17, 1975, Rock Island entered its third bankruptcy under Chapter 77 of the Federal Bankruptcy Act.
 William M. Gibbons was selected as receiver and trustee by Judge Frank J. McGarr, with whom Gibbons had practiced law in the early 1960s.

 With its debts on hold, Rock Island charted a new course as a grain funnel from the Midwest to the port of Galveston, Texas.
 The Ingram administration estimated that the Rock Island could be rebuilt and re-equipped at a cost of $100 million and sought financing for the plan.
 Grain shuttles that had no cabooses at the end of their trains became a cost-effective way to gain market share and help finance the plan internally.

 Nevertheless, new and rebuilt locomotives arrived on the property in gleaming powder blue and white to replace some of the tired, filthy power.
 Track rebuild projects covered the system.
 Main lines that had seen little or no maintenance in years were pulled from the mud.
 Rail and tie replacement programs attacked the maintenance backlog.
+This coincided with a massive campaign beginning in May 1975 to rebrand the railroad as simply “The Rock”, with modern eye-catching livery.
 However, the FRA-backed loans that Ingram sought were thwarted by the lobbying efforts of competing railroads, which saw a healthy Rock Island as a threat to their own survival.
 By 1978, main line track improved in quality.
 For example, at the end of that summer, the Illinois Division had no slow orders, and freight velocity was rising.
 The sale of the Golden State Route to the Southern Pacific had been agreed to.
 The Rock Island slowly inched towards a financial break-even point, despite the economic malaise that plagued the late 1970s.